tdunlap607/docker_vs_cg/docs/traefik.md

 ## Digging into Traefik

+Here we dive into the vulnerabilities of the [Traefik Docker Image](https://hub.docker.com/_/traefik).

 [Traefik](https://traefik.io/) is a popular reverse proxy and load balancer software.
 The [latest traefik official docker image](https://hub.docker.com/_/traefik) averages over 1.6MM pulls per week and has over 1B+ pulls during its lifetime.
 Safe to say, Traefik is frequently used.
 So let's dig into some vulnerabilities within the popular docker image.
 First, we'll pull the latest docker image:

 ```bash